 The managing council of AMM is made up by five members, elected by each group of participants in the wholesale market of electricity: generators, distributors, transporters, commercialization agents and large users.
 Each participant in the whole market has a number of votes that is equal to the percentage of his participation in the market.
-EEGSA (Empresa Eléctrica de Guatemala S.A.) has the capacity to elect a representative from the distribution, COMEGSA (Comercialization agent of electricity, but for the upcoming elections will require a small percentage allied in order to obtain it.
+EEGSA (Empresa Eléctrica de Guatemala S.A.) has the capacity to elect a representative from the distribution, COMEGSA (Comercializadora Eléctrica de Guatemala) has been able to elect a representative of the commercialization agent of electricity, but for the upcoming elections will require a small percentage allied in order to obtain it.
 Members hold their positions for two years.